 A Lawful character follows the rules, respects hierarchy and believes in power given by society.
 Lawful characters believe in honour, following traditions and being trustworthy.
 They have faith in societal rules because they are how you create a functioning society where everyone acts in the way you expect.

-While they may sound noble, Lawful characters can be dogmatic and inflexible and blindly follow the rules even if they make no sense.
+While they may sound noble, Lawful characters can be inflexible and blindly follow the rules even if they make no sense.
 They can harshly judge others that don’t follow the same rules and place their loyalty to the system above their loyalty to friends and family.

 The actions of Neutral characters are driven by their loyalties to others and to any codes they follow.
 If an action is in their best interest or aligns with those they are loyal to, they will take it.